Ohio A. Philip Randolph Institute (APRI) et al. v. Smith et al.

 On August 28 Intervenor-Defendants filed their Answer to our Second Amended Complaint, and on August 29 Defendants filed their Answer.

 On September 28 we filed our proposed remedial map.

 Between August and December the parties and intervenors engaged in intensive and fast-paced fact discovery which included interrogatories and substantial document productions from all parties, depositions of fact and expert witnesses, significant third party discovery, and numerous disputes.
 In total 61 depositions were taken for all Plaintiffs, Defendants, and Intervenor-Defendants.
 Fact discovery closed on December 19, 2018, but select items remained open.

-Defendants’ filed a Motion for Summary Judgment on January 18 and Intervenors joined with a memorandum in support.
-On January 4, 2019, the U.S. Supreme Court announced that it would hear arguments on two other partisan gerrymandering cases, Common Cause v.
+: Common Cause v.
 Rucho out of North Carolina and Benisek v.
 Lamone out of Maryland.
 The oral arguments for these cases were scheduled for March 26, 2019.
-On January 28, Defendants filed a motion to stay this trial until after the decisions on the Rucho and Lamone cases, which the Court denied.
+On January 28, Defendants filed a motion to stay this trial until after the decisions on the Common Cause and Benisek cases, which the Court denied.